ComenDante/WordpressTest/README.md

-# WordpressTest
-Test project native HTML+CSS
+# Just a simple project

+- Thanks to GitHub [here is link] you cac try it!(https://comendante.github.io/WordpressTest/)
+- Native HTML+CSS
+- Not for mobile platform
+- Links does't works